-The operational reliability objectives, both qualitative and quantitative, of systems used by CDCC are defined in the following documents: TMX-IT CDCC Service Level Agreement (under review), TMX-IT's CDCC Availability Plan and TMX-IT's Capacity Plan.
+The operational reliability objectives, both qualitative and quantitative, of systems used by CDCC are defined and reviewed - at least annually, in the following documents: TMX GLobal Technology Services (GES)- CDCC Service Level Objectives), TMX--GES's CDCC Availability Plan and TMX-GES's Capacity Plan.
 These objectives aim to ensure a high degree of security and operational reliability as they constitute the main metrics to be monitored and observed on a periodic basis and to be actioned upon if they fail to meet the documented corporate objectives.